-Sometimes you encounter situations where you need a vehicle.
+Sometimes you do need access to a vehicle.
 You have to take a large grocery shopping trip and you simply cannot carry everything by hand to your home.
 You want to travel outside the city.
 You have several important errands to run, all of which are all across town and would take hours to run on foot and by bus.
 I admit these situations arise.

 Many cities have a car sharing program.
 Zipcar provides vehicles in several major cities for an inexpensive hourly rate.
 You simply sign up for membership for an annual fee, reserve a nearby car when you need it, walk up with your key-card and use it, then bring it back when you're done.
 They pay for gas and insurance, and your only cost is the rental fee.

-If you need to move heavy furniture or move to a new home, you'll probably need to rent a moving truck or hire movers anyway, whether or not you own a car.
-Few citizens own a truck or similar vehicle big enough to efficiently haul furniture and belongings, or know someone who does.
+If you need to move heavy furniture or move to a new home, you can rent a moving truck or hire movers, and truth be told most would need to do this whether or not they own a car.
+Few people own a truck or similar vehicle big enough to efficiently haul furniture and belongings, or know someone who does.

 Don't forget the health aspects

 Walking is exercise, and exercise is good for you.
-A lot of Americans don't get enough exercise and this has played a large part in the country's obesity epidemic.
-Many of these Americans, whether or not they eat poorly, simply drive everywhere they need to go and don't move around unless absolutely necessary.
+A lot of Americans don't get enough exercise and this has played a large part in the country's obesity epidemic and other widespread health problems.
+Many Americans, whether or not they eat poorly, simply drive everywhere they need to go and don't move around unless absolutely necessary.

-Walking may take a little longer, but your body will thank you, and as your activity increases, you may be surprised at how much your health improves, which in turn improves a lot of other facets of your life in ways you may never have thought of.
+Walking may take a little longer and a little more effort.
+But if you walk to get around more often, you may be surprised at how much your health improves, which in turn improves a lot of other facets of your life and health in ways admittedly beyond the scope of this article.

-But there are a lot of healthy, able-bodied big city residents who can easily make the switch.
+But most healthy, able-bodied big city residents can make the switch.
 It's simply a matter of whether they wish to do so.

-On aggregate, taking the bus is easier, faster, cheaper and healthier
+Overall, taking the bus is easier, faster, cheaper and healthier.

-You may think living out in the suburbs is cheaper and more comfortable, but ultimately, the stress and the cost of driving into work, and driving around the city, negates any perceived cost or time savings.
-Traffic in cities across America is only getting more crowded, and gas prices and other costs are only going to rise.
-The notion of an easier, money-saving life if you live in the suburbs is a myth.
-You will only spend several more hours a day and several hundred more dollars a month wity delays just to get from point A to point B.
+You may think living out in the suburbs is cheaper and more comfortable.
+But ultimately the stress and the cost of driving into work, and driving around the city, negates any perceived cost or time savings.
+Traffic in cities across America is only growing more congested.
+Gas prices and other vehicular costs are only going to rise.
+The notion of an easier, money-saving life if you live in the suburbs is largely myth.
+Most only spend several more hours a day and several hundred more dollars a month facing delays just to get from point A to point B.

-If you're willing to spend a couple hundred extra dollars a month to rent a place or to buy a home in-city, you could save a bunch of money in many other facets of your life, as well as improve your quality of life.
+If you're willing to spend a couple hundred extra dollars a month to rent or buy a home in-city, and are willing to give up your vehicle, you could save a bunch of money in many other facets of your life.
+And, in turn, you can improve your quality of life.